 The Connecticut Agricultural Experiment Station is responsible for trapping, identifying and testing mosquitoes for EEE and WNV virus.
 Mosquito trapping is conducted daily from June through October at 108 permanent locations throughout the state.
 Trap sites include freshwater swamps (red maple/white cedar), residential vegetated areas along waterways, wetlands, and undeveloped wood lots known or suspected to support mosquito populations that have tested positive for EEE or WNV, are capable of supporting such populations, or are near locations where EEE-related human, horse, pheasant, or emu deaths, or WNV human, horse, or bird deaths have occurred.
 This program provides information on the:

 - Composition and relative abundance of mosquito species.

 - Seasonal and spatial distribution of mosquito species that are potential vectors.

 - EEE and WNV infection rates in mosquitoes.

 All of the virus isolation work is conducted in certified Bio-safety level 3 laboratories at the CAES.
-Viruses are isolated in Vero cells and identified in an enzyme-linked immunosorbent assay (ELISA) against specific reference antibodies to seven viruses known to occur in North America.
-These include: West Nile, Eastern Equine Encephalomyelitis, Jamestown Canyon, Cache Valley, Highlands J, LaCrosse, and St. Louis encephalitis viruses.
-A molecular technique (RT-PCR) is also used to identify WNV.
-Weekly test results are reported to the DEP and DPH and released through DEP Communications.
-Complete processing of mosquitoes (from collection to virus isolation and identification) usually requires 8-10 days.
+Viruses are isolated in Vero cells and identified using RT-PCR based assays.
+These include: West Nile, Eastern Equine Encephalomyelitis, Jamestown Canyon, Cache Valley, Highlands J, LaCrosse, Potosi and St. Louis encephalitis viruses.
+Weekly test results are reported to the DPH, DEEP, and DAG and published on the CAES and CT Mosquito Management website.
+Complete processing of mosquitoes (from collection to virus isolation and identification) usually requires 6-10 days.